On the numerical dimension of Calabi-Yau 3-folds of Picard number 2: Computing the numerical dimension

 Note that $L_1(D)$ and $L_1(\tau_2D)$ are homogeneous polynomials in $d_1$ and $d_2$ of degree $2$.
 Since $\lambda>1$ and all coefficients of the polynomials $L_1(D)$ and $L_1(\tau_2D)$ are positive, we get

 for all positive integer pairs $(d_1,d_2)$. \end{proof} \begin{lemma} Let $X$ be a smooth Calabi-Yau threefold of Picard number $2$ with infinite birational automorphism group.
-Let $\Pi$ be the fundamental domain for the action of $\Bir (X)$ on $\MovC (X)$ as constructed in Proposition \ref{prop_NefInFundamental}.
+Let $\Pi$ be the fundamental domain for the action of $\Bir (X)$ on $\MovC (X)$ as constructed in Proposition \ref{prop_NefInFundamental} in the case $\cA(X) = \id$ or the cone $\Pi$ from Proposition \ref{prop_NefInFundamentalAut} otherwise.
 There exist constants $C_{1,2},C_{2,2} >0$ such that for any big Cartier divisor $D \in \Pi$

 \end{lemma} \begin{proof} Let $D\in \Pi$ be a big Cartier divisor.
 By Corollary \ref{coverNef} there exists a minimal model $X'$ of $X$ and an isomorphism in codimension one $\phi\colon X \dashrightarrow X'$ such that $\phi_\ast D = D'$ is nef.
 Note that $X'$ is a smooth Calabi-Yau variety satisfying the properties of Assumption \ref{mainassumption}.
 Now, as $h^0(X,D) = h^0(X',D')$, Lemma \ref{lem_bignef} implies